rpgreview/papersandpaychecks/cow-orkers.md

 **Giant**

 Giants, in various sizes, are found pretty much across all world mythologies.
 In *Papers & Paychecks* we've kept giants within an acceptable range from the maximum normal human size to about twice that figure.
-Please be aware that some mythologies have giants that are well exceeding these values.
+Please be aware that some mythologies have giants that are well exceeding these values, with the Jain wheel of time including a period where people were approximately 10km and lived for 20,000 quintillion years.
+It is up to the Boss to decide if and when such beings are included in their game.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|